 Captain Marvel #17: 2nd Cameo of Kamala Khan

 Some are saying this comic is the 1st full appearance of Kamala Khan and I question that.
 It's only one page and it shows the character from behind only.
 Not sure how that "fully" reveals or debuts a character, but it's not an easy call when some of these Modern characters debut in quick glimpses here and there.
 Anyway, I'm labeling it a 2nd cameo here.

-The 2nd print variant is Kamala Khan's 1st cover, and a lot more sought out and valuable in the market currently.
+The 2nd print variant of Captain Marvel #17 is Kamala Khan's 1st cover, and a lot more sought out and valuable in the market currently.
 Below is the page that Kamala Khan appears at the end of the story of this comic issue.

 All-New Marvel NOW Point One #1

 Alright, and here we finally are with what I think is the first full appearance of Kamala Khan and her debut as Ms. Marvel.
 Kamala's name is also finally revealed in this issue.
 However, this comic has more than just Kamala's first as Ms. Marvel, and it also debuts some of Kamala's supporting cast, including her family members.

 Is Kamala's best-friend and knows that she is the superhero Ms. Marvel.

 Important comic right here.
 Under-valued in my opinion since it has many debuts that are important to Kamala Khan.
 It's definite that Kamala's family will show up in the MCU and the Disney Plus Ms. Marvel show.
 Actor Matt Lintz will be playing Bruno Carrelli and Saagar Shaikh will be playing Kamala's brother, Aamir Khan.
 Actor Zenobia Shroff will be Muneeba Khan (Kamala's mother) and Yusuf's wife.Mohan Kapur will play Kamala's father Yusuf Khan in the Ms. Marvel show.